Pendulum: Kater's pendulum

 To get around this problem, the early researchers above approximated an ideal simple pendulum as closely as possible by using a metal sphere suspended by a light wire or cord.
 If the wire was light enough, the center of oscillation was close to the center of gravity of the ball, at its geometric center.
 This "ball and wire" type of pendulum wasn't very accurate, because it didn't swing as a rigid body, and the elasticity of the wire caused its length to change slightly as the pendulum swung.

 However Huygens had also proved that in any pendulum, the pivot point and the center of oscillation were interchangeable.
 That is, if a pendulum were turned upside down and hung from its center of oscillation, it would have the same period as it did in the previous position, and the old pivot point would be the new center of oscillation.

-British physicist and army captain Henry Kater in 1817 realized that Huygens' principle could be used to find the length of a simple pendulum with the same period as a real pendulum.
+British physicist and army captain Henry Kater in 1817 realized that Huygens's principle could be used to find the length of a simple pendulum with the same period as a real pendulum.
 If a pendulum was built with a second adjustable pivot point near the bottom so it could be hung upside down, and the second pivot was adjusted until the periods when hung from both pivots were the same, the second pivot would be at the center of oscillation, and the distance between the two pivots would be the length L of a simple pendulum with the same period.